 Some products may have a trade name that sounds or looks like Bordeaux such as “Bordeux” but this product actually contains tribasic copper sulfate.

 Copper Hydroxide (Champion, Kocide, Nu-Cop, Previsto and many others)

-Formulations of copper hydroxide can vary considerably in the amount of free copper ion found in solution and the degree of effective disease control (Scheck and Pscheidt 1998).
+Formulations of copper hydroxide can vary considerably in the amount of free copper ion found in solution and the degree of effective disease management (Scheck and Pscheidt 1998).
 Use of a liquid formulation of copper hydroxide (Kocide LF) resulted in fewer free copper ions and more bacterial blight on lilacs than dry formulations (Kocide DF or 101).
-In general, dry formulations of copper-based pesticides have resulted in better fungal and bacterial disease control than liquid formulations in trials conducted in western Oregon.
+In general, dry formulations of copper-based pesticides have resulted in better fungal and bacterial disease management than liquid formulations in trials conducted in western Oregon.